 This is required by law now and the breeder must be listed as the first registered keeper for accountability and tracking.

 Wormed at 2, 4, 6 and 8 weeks with Drontal, plus vet checked before going to new homes.

-All pups, (including puppies by other reputable Australian Labradoodle breeders), will undergo neutering before leaving for their new families, there is no negotiation on this.
+All pups, (including puppies by other reputable Australian Labradoodle breeders), will undergo neutering before leaving for their new families, or be issued with a solicitor drawn spay/neuter contract, there is no negotiation on this.
 This is to ensure the breed is developed properly by committed breeders.

-Pups recover in 20mins from the procedure wanting to play, eat and toilet, and with non of the negative effects seen on older dogs.
+Young dogs recover quickly from the neuter procedure wanting to play, eat and toilet, and with non of the negative effects seen on older dogs.

 It is a well known and accepted fact that neutering your pet is a good idea.

 Neutered dogs make better pets, they are less aggressive and because they are not driven to find a mate, they are more focused on you.

 They are also found to be much healthier with a lower risk of reproductive disorders and many cancers.

 Better-behaved pets.
 Neutered pets rarely scent mark, roam and fight.